-Business travel with your private car is deductible at 0.19 cents per kilometer.
+Business travel with your private car is in 2023 deductible at 0.21 cents per kilometer.
+In 2022 and 2021 this was 0.19 cents per kilometer.
 You book this as a deductible business expense and as a private deposit.
 To demonstrate that you have made the mileage, you must keep a diary and mileage summary.
 In addition, a note with the reason why it was a business trip.
 Other travel costs such as those incurred on public transport or your own bicycle are also deductible.

 You can also choose to have a company car.
 This means that you have bought the car for business purposes or have brought it from your private life into your company.
 Then you may deduct the costs.
 Do you drive 500 kilometers or more in a year privately?
 Then you will have to take into account an addition for private use.
 This is for both income tax and VAT.

 Business expenses can be divided into costs or investments.